 The delivery stage encompasses all the steps from processing customer inquiries to selecting distribution strategies and transportation options.
 Companies must also manage warehousing and inventory or pay for a service provider to manage these tasks for them.

-The delivery stage includes any trial period or warranty period, customers or retail sites must be invoiced and payments received, and companies must manage import and export requirements for the finished product.
+The delivery stage includes any trial or warranty period, and customers or retail sites must be invoiced, and payments received.
+Companies must also manage import and export requirements for the finished product.

 Stage 5: Return